 Accelerating access to real-time clinical research enrollment and inclusion data

 The Clinical Research Operations and Management System provides NIA staff and grantees real-time tracking, reporting, and management of clinical research enrollment data, study documents, and activities.

 Since the signing of the National Alzheimer’s Project Act (NAPA), NIA has significantly increased funding for research on Alzheimer’s disease and related dementias (AD/ADRD).
-To provide a more efficient and seamless research experience, NIA is developing the Clinical Research Operations and Management System (CROMS).
-CROMS will track, report, and manage extramural clinical research enrollment data, study documents, activities, and portfolios in real-time across NIA clinical research projects.
+To provide a more efficient and seamless research experience, NIA developed the Clinical Research Operations and Management System (CROMS).
+CROMS tracks, reports, and manages extramural clinical research enrollment data, study documents, activities, and portfolios in real time across NIA clinical research projects.

 Improving Clinical Trial Reporting, Recruitment, and Retention